-From 15 million to 30 million American men suffer from it, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-That U.S. Government agency also estimates that between one-third and one-half of men with diabetes have ED.
+Erectile dysfunction (ED) can be ego-destroying and is all too common.
+Approximately 30 million American men suffer from it, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+They also estimates that between 20 and 75 percent men with diabetes also have ED.

-For something this important to the good life, it’s not surprising that we have many treatment choices.
+For something this important to life, it's not surprising that we have many treatment choices.
 The first line of approach is to quit smoking, lose excess weight, and increase exercise.

 If that doesn't do the trick, then injections, pumps, and implants are other options that have been available for years.
 But it wasn't until 10 years ago that drug options became available.

-The drugs and other medical options sold to conquer ED are stop-gap remedies.
+The drugs and other medical options sold to conquer ED are often stop-gap remedies.
 They can provide temporary relief.
-And like other treatments, they have their costs, which in dollars can be substantial, since insurance rarely if ever covers them.
+And like other treatments, they have their costs, which can be substantial, since insurance does not always cover them.

 These costs, according to the manufacturer of the most popular of these drugs, also include side effects.
 They can include a sudden decrease or loss of vision or of hearing.
 That's rare, but no minor matter.